02034 How To Guide Trainingpeaks Zwifters Blog 700x394

 Zwift offers several exciting ways to make the most of your indoor training time, whether you’re on your bike or the treadmill.
 Here’s a primer on all you need to know about using Zwift with TrainingPeaks to get the most out of Watopia.

-The proliferation of smart trainers has triggered an entire industry of indoor riding apps that are not only effective training tools, but are also engaging and entertaining as well.
-Zwift is one example of a product that is taking indoor training to the next level.
+The proliferation of smart trainers has triggered an entire industry of indoor riding apps that are not only effective training tools, but are also engaging and entertaining.
+Zwift is one example of a product that has taken indoor training to the next level.

-Zwift offers hundreds of kilometers of roads to explore, group rides, workouts, and races to participate in, and even some videogame-style achievements and progression for extra motivation.
+Zwift offers hundreds of kilometers of roads to explore in rich, 3D-generated worlds.
+In addition to open free riding, Zwift has group rides, workouts, and races to participate in, and even some video game-style achievements and progression for extra motivation.

 A note for Garmin users: if you are already using the Garmin Connect Autosync, you may be tempted to just sync your Zwift account to Garmin Connect, but Garmin Connect won’t “pass on” workouts from Zwift to TrainingPeaks to avoid potential duplicate workouts, so you’ll want to set up the Zwift sync to both Garmin Connect and TrainingPeaks individually.